gopala-kr/ldr/js.md

                                                                         </tbody>
                                                                     </table>

-### Functional View
+### nodejs features:

-In this section we will describe the most important and unique functionalities of Node.js.
-We will also address the architectural elements and choices that make these functions possible.
-Node.js indirectly offers vast amounts of functionality through the myriad of applications that have been built upon it, such as chat bots, application monitoring and data streaming.
-However, since our focus is on Node.js itself we are mainly interested in its architecture and will therefore also focus solely on the functionalities offered directly to developers working with Node.js.

-**Threading**

-The threading mechanism of Node.js is quite different from other webservers.
+**Threading** : The threading mechanism of Node.js is quite different from other webservers.
 For example, webservers based on PHP and ASP.NET typically create a new thread for each client request.
 That client request thus causes the entire program to be reinstantiated on the thread for that specific request.
 So while the webserver is definitely multi-threaded, each program instance served to a client operates only on a single thread.

-As we mentioned in the Development View, Node.js is built upon libuv, which allows it to perform asynchronous or non-blocking I/O operations.
-Because of this, Node.js is able to use only a single "calling thread" that serves all incoming client requests without causing independent requests to block each other.
-Any work that needs to be done is passed off to a thread pool where it is assigned to a separate thread on which it will be executed.
-After the work has been done, control is ceded back to the calling thread to provide the client with the appropriate response to their original request [9].

-In a later section on the Performance & Stability Perspective we will discuss the advantages and disadvantages that these two approaches carry with them.
-For now it suffices to emphasize the differences from an architectural point of view.
-We will now elaborate on the calling thread, commonly referred to as the event loop.

-**Event Loop**

-As we previously discussed in the Development View, Node.js is based on the event-driven programming paradigm [10].
+**Event Loop** : Node.js is based on the event-driven programming paradigm.
 This becomes clear through the so-called event loop, a process that is constantly accepting incoming requests and providing responses to previously accepted requests.
 In between accepting a request and responding to it, the event loop will refer work that needs to be done to one of the background workers, as mentioned in the previous subsection on Threading.
 Node.js makes good use of JavaScript's support for callbacks by allowing a callback to be sent along with each such task.
 Figure 5 pictures the execution model as we have discussed it so far.

 ![Event Loop](https://delftswa.gitbooks.io/desosa-2017/content/node/images-node/NodeThreads.png)